Surgeries are performed in 3 locations:

-On the day of your child's surgery, you should arrive 1 to 1 ½ hours before your child's scheduled surgery time.
+On the day of your child's surgery, you should arrive at the scheuduled arrival time given to you by your surgeon's office.
 You may valet park your vehicle as the Department of Surgery will validate your parking for the first 24 hours.
-Upon your arrival, proceed to the receptionist's desk for registration.
+Upon your arrival, proceed to the reception desk at your arrival location.

 In order to protect other patients from highly contagious diseases, we must know if your child has a contagious disease such as chicken pox or measles, or has recently been with someone with a contagious disease, before you arrive at Texas Children's Hospital for surgery.
 Please call 832-824-5703 or 832-824-5712.
 For Texas Children's Hospital West Campus, call 832-227-1641.

 After registration, your child's vital signs will be checked and medical history reviewed by a nurse.
 You also may meet with a pediatric nurse practitioner (PNP) who will discuss the plan for your child's anesthesia.
 A pediatric nurse practitioner is a registered nurse who has advanced educational and clinical training in child health care through successful completion of a masters in nursing PNP program.
 Once the nurse completes this exam, your child will receive an identification bracelet.
 You will then be asked to wait with your child in the waiting room.

 Close to surgery time, a nurse will show you and your child to the holding area, where your child will receive Texas Children's pajamas to wear and to take home.

 When you get to the holding area, you'll have a chance to meet your child's surgeon, anesthesiologist and operating room nurses.
 Your surgeon may write his initials on your child's skin.When it's time for surgery, your child can choose to ride in a wagon, pint-sized car or stretcher, or he or she may walk.
 Your child may bring a favorite stuffed animal or blanket.